uptownhr/testingz/README.md

 [![Coverage Status](https://coveralls.io/repos/github/uptownhr/hackable/badge.svg?branch=master)](https://coveralls.io/github/uptownhr/hackable?branch=master)

 # hackable
-Personal site starter for express developers.
+Personal site starter for nodejs developers.

-Hackable comes pre-built with an admin that is easy to hack with your express chops.
-Hackable keeps things familiar and uses libraries common to express developers.
+Hackable comes pre-built with an admin that is easy to hack with your nodejs chops.
+Hackable keeps things familiar and uses libraries common to expressjs or koajs.
 No new API's to learn - no magic.

 The goal of the project is to provide you with a hackable prototype that you can mold to your liking.